Simar710/DocuPilot/README.md

 - **Secure Authentication**: Sign up and log in using email/password or a Google account, powered by Firebase Authentication.
 - **Document Management**: Upload `.txt` files or paste text content directly into the app.
 Your documents are stored securely in Firestore.
+  - **Note**: While there is no hard file size limit for uploads, AI processing is optimized for documents under 1 million characters.
+Larger documents may take longer to process or fail.
 - **AI-Powered Insights**:
   - **Summarization**: Automatically generate concise summaries of your documents.
   - **Action Item Extraction**: AI identifies and creates a to-do list of actionable tasks from your text.